Table of Contents

 Assuming that you might have not even created a WordPress site yet and want this guide to start from there… No, sorry!
 That’s another detailed article for WordPress beginners and you can find it here: Beginner’s guide to creating a WordPress site.

 So, if you are a WordPress beginner, start there and get back to this post as a second step.

 But let’s get back to our new Villagio holiday rental WordPress theme and the guide to creating vacation rentals websites.
 Villagio has already included in some awesome collections of the best WordPress hotel booking themes, so you are in good hands!

 A few words about Villagio design

 But.
-Villagio won’t let you spoil your site and destroy SEO rankings!
+Villagio won’t let you spoil your site and destroy SEO ranking!
 The theme features only those content pieces that are the most useful for your travelers and effective for your business:

 – Widget area, which is by default a slider with your chosen accommodations (if you are not a fan of this marketing tool, just free your imagination and choose any from the available widgets) :